 - This report was formerly known as the Favorites report.
 Earlier it used to focus only on Favorites but now considers all the playlists a viewer might use.

 Cards were launched by YouTube in order to replace them with Annotations.
 They are meant to increase interactivity and boost engagement.
-Cards are used as CTAs and usually appear at the end of the videos.
-They are used to inform users about relative videos or other merchs or products.
+Cards are used as CTAs and usually appear at the end of the videos, to inform users about relative videos or other merch or products.
 They come with clickable links.

 Under the cards report, you can measure the performance of these cards.
 The metrics available are: